Neil Josten shouldn’t have stayed in Columbia for this long.

 “Okay,” Neil whispered, tangling his fingers in his hair again.
 Andrew slowly pressed into him, entering him inch by inch.
 He stopped once he completely filled him, waiting for an okay.
 The redhead shifted, leaning up to steal a long kiss and placing one under his jaw.
 After a minute, he breathed out, "Move."

-Andrew drew his hips back and started thrusting into him.
-He gripped Neil’s hips, trading wet kisses with him as he set a quickening pace.
+Andrew drew his hips back and slowly started thrusting into him.
+He gripped Neil’s hips, setting a quickening pace when he got the okay.

 Neil wrapped his legs around his waist, panting into his mouth.
 His hands untangled from his hair, grasping his shoulders.
 He matched Andrew’s movements as he rocked into him endlessly, moaning.
 Everything about Andrew was hot and fast and intense.

-“A-Andrew,” Neil whimpered against his lips, his breaths stuttering out.
+“A-Andrew,” Neil whimpered against his lips.
 “S-So good.
 Harder, fuck.
 You’re amazing.”

 Andrew smothered his rambling with his lips, mumbling a half-hearted “be quiet”.
 He sounded just as wrecked as Neil, digging his nails into his hips and obediently fucking into him harder.
 With each rough brush against his prostate, Neil jolted and shuddered with pleasure.
 He loved the friction of his cock rubbing against their stomachs with each thrust.